 A 401(k) can be a valuable part of a retirement savings plan.
-But how much should you have saved in your 401k at different ages, or even stages of your career?
+But how much should you have saved in your 401(k) at different ages or career stages?

-Charting the average 401k balance by age can help put your own savings in perspective.
-Seeing what others are saving in their 20s, 30s, 40s, and beyond can be a useful way to gauge whether you’re on track with your own retirement plans, and what else you can do to maximize this important, tax-deferred form of savings.
+Charting the average 401(k) balance by age can help put your own savings in perspective.
+Seeing what others are saving in their 20s, 30s, 40s, and beyond can be a useful way to gauge whether you’re on track with your own retirement plans and what else you can do to maximize this critical, tax-deferred form of savings.

-Keep reading to learn about these potential benchmarks, and smart ways to handle common savings challenges people may face at different phases of life.
-After all the point isn’t to see whether you measure up, but to ensure you keep making progress toward your retirement goals!
+Keep reading to learn about these possible benchmarks and smart ways to handle common savings challenges people may face at different phases of life.
+After all, the point isn’t to see whether you measure up but to ensure you keep progressing toward your retirement goals.

 Table of Contents

 - Average 401(k) Balance: Overview